raphael-proust/OGL-SRD5/pages/09.abilities/default.md

 ##### Food

-A character needs one pound of food per day and can make food last longer by subsisting on half rations.
-Eating half a pound of food in a day counts as half a day without food.
+A character needs 500g of food per day and can make food last longer by subsisting on half rations.
+Eating 250g of food in a day counts as half a day without food.

 A character can go without food for a number of days equal to 3 + his or her Constitution modifier (minimum 1).
 At the end of each day beyond that limit, a character automatically suffers one level of exhaustion.